olamilekanadesoye/TradeZone_Analytics/README.md

 |Home and Garden|	2|
 |sports & fitness|	1|

-**Observation:** The product column contains 28 variations of the same 7 values due to occurences of typos, inconsistent cases and unwanted spacings among others.
+**Observation:** The product column contains 28 variations of the same 7 values due to occurences of typos, inconsitent cases and unwanted spacings among others.

 #### City Columns - sellers table
 |Values       |Count|